Meimad: History

 The Meimad movement was founded on 1 June 1988 by Rabbi Yehuda Amital, and included former National Religious Party Knesset member Yehuda Ben-Meir.
 It emerged from Oz ve Shalom (Strength and Peace), an Orthodox Jewish peace movement.
 It contested the 1988 Knesset elections, receiving 0.7% of the vote and failing to cross the 1% electoral threshold.
 Following the assassination of Prime Minister Yitzhak Rabin in 1995, his successor, Shimon Peres, invited Rabbi Amital to serve as a Minister without Portfolio.
 He held this position until 1996.

 Eleven years later, a political party for the movement was established, and joined the One Israel alliance that won the Knesset elections that year.
 Meimad received one seat, taken by Michael Melchior.
 It gained a second when Yehuda Gilad replaced Maxim Levy in 2002.
 Tova Ilan also represented Meimad in the Knesset for a brief spell in 2006, after several other Labor MKs resigned.
 It attracted moderates among immigrants from the English-speaking world, including Shimon Glick.

 In November 2008, minister and former Labor Party member Ami Ayalon joined Meimad.
 In the same month, the party ended its alliance with Labor after being told that 10th spot on the list would no longer be reserved for Meimad for the 2009 legislative elections.

 Shortly afterwards, Ayalon announced his resignation from politics, and the party formed an umbrella alliance with the Green Movement.

 In 2012, Melchior announced that he would not stand for election.
 The party was revived in 2018.

 Ideology

 The party emphasizes the values of many social democratic parties, except on religious issues.
 Meimad, like Labor, takes a centre-left approach to the Israeli–Palestinian conflict.
 However, it supports religious studies in the main curriculum of Israel's public schools, and encourages the use of rabbinical courts in addition to civil courts.

 Under Melchior, the party has taken an even more left-leaning approach—both in foreign and, especially, in domestic affairs.
 The party has run in municipal elections in 2003, winning a number of key seats in Tel Aviv.
-It also ran together with Meretz party in Haifa in which it shares a seat under a rotation agreement.
-Shlomo Yaakov Rapaport serves on the Haifa city council representing Meimad, and is the chairman of the Haifa Aliyah and absorption committee, and the chairman of the municipal committee against alcohol and drug abuse.
+It also ran together with Meretz party in Haifa in which it shared a seat under a rotation agreement.
+Shlomo Yaakov Rapaport served on the Haifa city council representing Meimad, and was the chairman of the Haifa Aliyah and absorption committee, and the chairman of the municipal committee against alcohol and drug abuse.